Nomi-CEu/Nomi-CEu/README.md

 - And more...

 ## Translations
 Translations are offered for Nomi-CEu, in a separate 'language pack'.
-This is available to download [here](https://nightly.link/Nomi-CEu/Nomi-CEu-Translations/workflows/pushbuildpack/main?preview) (download the 'combined' zip for Nomi-CEu).
+This is available to download [here](https://nightly.link/Nomi-CEu/Nomi-CEu-Translations/workflows/pushbuildpack/main?preview) (download the 'nomi-ceu' zip for Nomi-CEu).

 For more information, including supported languages and their status, see [the GitHub Page](https://github.com/Nomi-CEu/Nomi-CEu-Translations/).